Governance and Compliance

 Consequently, ethical and compliant behaviour of our employees as stipulated in our Code of Business Conduct is assessed and documented as part of our annual performance review system.

-Responsibility and organisation
+Responsibility and organization

 The compliance programme, which is firmly anchored in the Group-wide management and supervisory structures, is part of our management culture.
-It comprises the entire compliance organisation within the Group, the set-up of guidelines, and the verification of compliance with these guidelines.
+It comprises the entire compliance organization within the Group, the set-up of guidelines, and the verification of compliance with these guidelines.
 The compliance management addresses all compliance topics that Heidelberg Materials has identified as relevant in the compliance risk assessment.
 These include, in particular, competition law, anti-corruption, and human rights.

-The compliance organisation is under the authority of the Chairman of the Managing Board, to whom the Director Group Legal & Compliance reports directly.
+The compliance organization is under the authority of the Chairman of the Managing Board, to whom the Director Group Legal & Compliance reports directly.
 Each country has its own compliance officer with a direct reporting line to the country manager.
 However, responsibility for ensuring that employees’ conduct complies with the law and regulations lies with all managers and, of course, with the employees themselves.

 Compliance processes

 We have implemented an integrated compliance programme across the Group to achieve conduct that is compliant both with the law and with regulations.
 A central element of this programme is the self-commitment made by the Group management not to tolerate violations of applicable laws and to impose sanctions.
-The programme also includes internal guidelines and measures that express the legal provisions in concrete terms.
-In addition to regular communication of these guidelines, there are compliance letters to the management and the entire workforce, such as the annual letter from the Chairman of the Managing Board and ad hoc circulars on current issues, to raise awareness of the topic of compliance.
+The programme also includes internal policies and measures that express the legal provisions in concrete terms.
+In addition to regular communication of these policies, there are compliance letters to the management and the entire workforce, such as the annual letter from the Chairman of the Managing Board and ad hoc circulars on current issues, to raise awareness of the topic of compliance.

 Group-wide implementation of the compliance programme is monitored by regular and special audits by Group Internal Audit as well as via special half-yearly compliance reporting by the Director Group Legal & Compliance to the Managing Board and the Audit Committee of the Supervisory Board.
 The latter monitors the effectiveness of the compliance programme and verifies in particular whether it adequately satisfies the legal requirements and recognised compliance standards.
 An additional quarterly report regularly informs the Managing Board members with regional responsibility about the most important compliance incidents in their Group areas.